HTTP-RPC/Sierra/charts-reference.md

 public class TimeSeriesChart<K extends Comparable<? super K>, V extends Number> extends XYChart<K, V> { ... }
 ```

-The following example shows a series of `Double` values (plotted on the y-axis) collected at `Integer` intervals (plotted on the x-axis):
+For example, this chart shows a series of `Double` values (plotted on the y-axis) collected at `Integer` intervals (plotted on the x-axis):

 <img src="README/charts/time-series.png" width="630">